containers/common/docs/containers.conf.5.md

 Logging driver for the container.
 Currently available options are k8s-file, journald, none and passthrough, with json-file aliased to k8s-file for scripting compatibility.
 The journald driver is used by default if the systemd journal is readable and writable.
 Otherwise, the k8s-file driver is used.

+**log_path**=""

+Logging path for the container.
+When empty it will use the default container storage to keep its logging file.
+This feature needs the log_driver to be k8s-file.
+The specified directory will be used for all container logging unless overridden by the --log-opt flag.

 **log_size_max**=-1

 Maximum size allowed for the container's log file.
 Negative numbers indicate